 - Crashing through the barrier at the edge of the universe causes David Brinkley from Superfolks to see possible versions of how his life could have turned out if he'd made different decisions.

 - In one episode of Fringe, Olivia Dunham occasionally has visions of the Alternate Universe prominent in the series.

-- Explained in the Expanded Universe as a by-product of her leaving a part of herself in The Nexus, which allows a person to access any place or time.
+- In Star Trek: The Next Generation, Guinan seems to be aware of alternate universes, as demonstrated in "Yesterday's Enterprise".
+Explained in the Expanded Universe as a by-product of her leaving a part of herself in the Nexus, which allows a person to access any place or time.
 In her case, it gives her nothing more than intuition about the way things "should" be.

 - After "The Big Bang", the Doctor, Amy, Rory, and River all seem to retain memories of the cracked universe.

 - The next season finale "The Wedding of River Song" shows yet another alternate universe, where all of history happens at once.
 Some people are able to retain ideas of what reality should be like- for example, Amy draws pictures of all of the things she remembers.
 For example, she knows she has a husband she loves very much, she knows he's Roman... but she can't remember his name or what he looks like, so doesn't realize that he's the soldier "Captain Williams".

 - In the Supernatural episode "What Is and What Should Never Be", Dean has flashes of what is going on in the real world, seeing the djinn's other victims, while he is in the Wishverse.

 - In The Flash (2014), Cisco's first vibe is of him being killed by Eobard Thawne, which happened in a previous timeline, changed by Barry running back in time.

 - In the Red Dwarf episode "Skipper", Rimmer uses a device called a quantum skipper to switch places with versions of himself from alternate universes.